zxsh1217/TanTNS-Colocalization-Analysis/README.md

    cd scripts
    main_colocalization('../example_data/Sample data of AF488 channel.png', '../example_data/Sample data of AF647 channel.png')
 4. Expected output:
-Console will display:
-AF488 spots: XXX
-AF647 spots: XXX
-Colocalized spots: XXX
-A figure will appear showing the original AF488 image with detected colocalized spots numbered in red.
+   A figure will show the original fluorescence image with detected colocalized spots numbered in obvious color.

 ## 🔧 How It Works
 The analysis follows these steps: